cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/permissions.rst

 ^^^^^^^^^^^^^^^^^^^
 Toggles the whole module within the current server.

-Completely disabling a module will render it unusable by anyone, including administrators.
+Completely disabling a module will render it unusable by anyone, including administrators and managers.
 The module will virtually disappear from the server until re-enabled.

 Examples
 ^^^^^^^^